BAL-DMU/datorcloud/README.md

-# orx-surghub
+# CoreDataHub
-Surgical data platform to manage and release multimodal datasets for the ORD project (DuckDB)
+Core data stack to store objects and query the data warehouse with MinIO and DuckDB.

 ## Installation